-British Airways officially unveiled latest (but not the last one) Club One lounge in New York JFK Airport.
+British Airways officially unveiled its latest (but not last ) Club One lounge in New York JFK Airport.
 Located in Terminal 7, opened a few weeks ago, new lounge completes the series of redevelopments, followed after Rome and Aberdeen.

 British Airways has over 30 dedicated lounges and more than 100 additional partner lounges around the world.